ROTGP/auth-sodium/README.md

 `'middleware.name' => 'custom_middleware_name'`

 #### Global Middleware

 If you want to protect all incoming requests automatically, then set `'middleware.global'` to true:

 `'middleware.global' => true`

+#### Middleware groups

+If you want to add AuthSodium to a particular middleware group (such as 'web', or 'api'), then you may do so as follows:

+`'middleware.group' => 'api'`

+#### Aborting requests

+By default, AuthSodium will abort requests with invalid signatures automatically, with the appropriate status and error codes (which are customizable).
+There may however be situations where you wish to proceed with the request, without establishing an authenticated user.
+To achieve this - set the following value to false.

+`'middleware.abort_on_invalid_signature' => false`

 <br /><br /><br /><br /><br />